Le0Michine/webpack-string-replacer-plugin/README.md

   options: {
     assets: array of assets names to update, by default all the assets will be updated
     replaceValue: regex or string to replace, this option is mandatory
-    newValue: new value to insert, by default is ''
+    newValue: new value to insert or function, by default is '' }
-  }

 */
 ```
+PS.
+Under the hood it uses [String.prototype.replace()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) method with `replaceValue` and `newValue` as parameters.